oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

 res.pca = prcomp(x_train,scale=TRUE)
 ```

-Build the principle components using all predictor features of the train
+Build the principal components using all predictor features of the train
 data.

 ### 2.2.1 Summary